How to do AI engineering right

 Read more »

-Writing a Goboy: starting off
+Writing a Game Boy emulator in Go: starting off

 July 6, 2019

+This is part of the Writing a Game Boy emulator in Go series.
 This is the first in a series of posts documenting my progress writing a Gameboy emulator in Go (imaginatively called Goboy).
 Sometimes it’s nice to write something that’s not a web app.
 My plan is more to track my progress and highlight interesting bits rather than create an in-depth guide to writing an emulator so these may be a bit scrappy and intermittent.
 I’m trying to take a fairly agile, one-instruction-at-a-time approach so there will probably be plenty of missteps and backtracking.

 Read more »